Read the latest and greatest from our team

 Vicodin withdrawal occurs when long-term users attempt to rapidly reduce their intake or quit entirely.
 It only occurs for those who have developed a dependency, which can manifest both physically and psychologically.
 At the point of dependence, users require Vicodin to feel normal.

 In many ways, Vicodin withdrawal symptoms are similar to those experienced by users withdrawing from heroin.
-The symptoms are unpleasant and are often bad enough to warrant professional medical treatment.
+The symptoms are unpleasant and often severe enough to warrant professional medical treatment.

 Vicodin withdrawal symptoms may include: